 Joining a Group

 Groups such as the Inland Waterways Association of Ireland run rally's for their members whereby they take new boaters out on group excursions.
 In 2012 for example a group of boaters including many first timers, went though Ardnascrusha power station locks and through Limerick City and out to sea as part of convoy of boats.
 Many other clubs and associations organise similar trips where the experienced lead the inexperienced in canoes, row boats, sail boats etc. These can last from ½ day to multiple day trips.
+Find a group near you using our 'See and Do' guide here.

 Getting Out and Doing it